oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

 The first level sections of configuration are:

-* [exclusions](#exclusions-configuration-section--exclude-flag) - describes entities and fields that should be excluded from Data API.
-This can be useful for example to exclude security specific data from being accessible via Data API.
 * [entities](#entities-configuration-section)   - describes the configuration of entities.
 * [relations](#relations-configuration-section)  - describes the configuration of relationships.